 It Seemed Like A Good Idea It seemed like a good idea at the time.
-They would borrow the camping gear collecting dust in the garage, and they would head to the mountains to...
+They would borrow the camping gear collecting dust in the garage, and then would head to the mountains...

 “There’s a purpose for our pain.
 Our perishing bodies are being used for His glory.”
 Jolene Engle